Cache

 du

-There are two main read patterns, sequential read and random read.
+(that is, all read data blocks are cached).Read is usually categorized into sequential read and random read.
 Sequential read usually demands higher throughput while random reads needs lower latency.
 When local disk throughput is lower than object storage, consider enable

 --cache-partial-only